IGOR02022010/SHINKOR-OS-Portable-HTML-CSS-JS-/README.md

 NOTICE:
-This project ("SHINKOR OS Portable") is an independent initiative and is not affiliated with, endorsed by, or related to LG Corporation or its WebOS products.
+This project ("SHINKOR OS Portable") is an independent initiative and is not affiliated with, endorsed by, or related to LG Corporation or its OS products.

-The term "WebOS" used in the project name and description refers exclusively to the concept of a web-based, browser-native operating system environment implemented by this project.
-It is used only as a descriptive term for the nature of the software (i.e., an operating system-like interface running entirely in a web browser) and does not imply any official connection, endorsement, or relationship with LG Corporation or its proprietary WebOS platform.
+The term "OS" used in the project name and description refers exclusively to the concept of a web-based, browser-native operating system environment implemented by this project.
+It is used only as a descriptive term for the nature of the software (i.e., an operating system-like interface running entirely in a web browser) and does not imply any official connection, endorsement, or relationship with LG Corporation or its proprietary OS platform.
 The project contains no proprietary code, assets, or technologies owned by LG Corporation.
 We ask you to decline any monetization or donations for the project, as the project is completely free.
 <hr>